slim-template/slim/README.md

     gem 'slim'

-In `config/application.rb`, add the following line near the top:
+In `config/application.rb`, add the following line near the top (i.e. just below `require 'rails/all'`):

     require 'slim/rails'

 That's it!

-### The syntax
+## The syntax

-I actually like the indentation and tag closing nature of Haml.
-I don't like the overall result of the markup though, it's a little cryptic.
-I'm sure, with practice, people read it like the Matrix, but it's never suited me.
-So why not try to improve it for me?
-There may be one or two other people with the same thoughts.

-So here's what I came up with:
+As a Rails developer, you might already be very familiar with _Haml_'s syntax and you think it is fantastic - until you entered the magic kingdom of _node.js_ and got introduced to _Jade_.

+Slim's syntax is inspired by both _Haml_ and _Jade_.

+Here's a quick example to demonstrate what a Slim template looks like:

     ! doctype html
     html